crest-cassia/xsub/README.md

 - **output format**:
   - when "-t" option is given, it prints JSON as follows.
     - it must have a "parameters" field.
-    - Each parameter has "description", "default", and "format" fields.
+    - Each parameter has "description", "default", "format", and "options" fields.
-      - "description" and/or "format" fields can be an empty string.
+      - "description", "format", and "options" fields are optional.
-      - format is given as a regular expression.
+      - "format" is given as a regular expression.
 If the given parameter does not match the format, xsub fails.
+      - "options" is an array of possible values.
+When "options" is given, "format" is ignored. "default" must be one of the "options".
+        - When "options" is given, a selection box is shown in OACIS since version 3.11.0.

   ```json
   {